 After Your Course FAQs

 Congratulations!
-You’ve completed, or nearly completed, a UW course through UW in the High School (UWHS).
-That's a great achievement and will pay off in the future!
-Here's what's next.
+You’ve completed — or nearly completed — a UW course through UW in the High School (UWHS).
+That’s a great achievement and will pay off in the future.
+Here’s some answers about what happens next.

 You’re all set!
 Your grade and credits in the course are already on your UW transcript and will count toward your UW GPA and UW graduation requirements.